 - White beans

 Eating foods high in vitamin C, like oranges, helps your body absorb iron better.
-These minerals are crucial for essential nutrients for hair that keep your hair healthy and growing.
+These minerals are crucial for essential nutrients that keep your hair healthy and growing.

 The Role of Protein in Hair Health

 Protein is crucial for strong hair.
-It makes keratin, the main protein in hair, keeping it strong and preventing breakage.
+It helps to make keratin, the main protein found in hair, which helps prevent your hair from breaking.
 Without enough protein, hair growth slows and becomes weak.
-Eating protein-rich foods helps your body make this important protein for healthy hair.
+Eating Things Rich In Proteins Helps You To Form This Essential Protein For Hair

 Understanding Hair Structure and Protein